14 Things To Do In San Fernando Valley, California | Karta.com

 One of the Valley’s standout qualities is its variety of attractions.
 Visitors can explore Hollywood nostalgia at the Brady Bunch House, dive into history at Mission San Fernando Rey de España, and enjoy family-friendly outdoor activities at Lake Balboa.
 For those interested in culture, the Valley features must-see destinations like the Autry Museum and the colorful Great Wall of Los Angeles mural.

-With this guide, discover some of the best things to do in San Fernando Valley.
+With this guide, we'll discover some of the best things to do in San Fernando Valley.
+So, let's get started!

 1. Pick Your Fancy at Universal CityWalk